The CS50 team include Professor Zhou, one graduate teaching assistant, seven undergraduate teaching assistants, and five learning fellows.

 Some assignment deadlines, further out in the term, are still tentative.

-Each student should sign up for a Section, and each Section meets one hour per week.
-These meetings give you an opportunity to work closely with an undergraduate teaching assistant on a hands-on activity that reinforces what we do in class.
+Section meetings give you an opportunity to work closely with an undergraduate teaching assistant on a hands-on activity that reinforces what we do in class.
+You should attend at least one section every week.

 If you have a conflict with your usual section meeting time, in a particular week, feel free to attend a different section that week - just blitz your regular section leader know, and check in with the leader of the section you attend.